-Is Cloudy Texas Olive Oil Safe to Use?
+Q: Is Cloudy Texas Olive Oil Safe to Use?

 Yes!
 It simply means that you have stored your extra virgin olive oil (EVOO) in a cool place.
 This is most likely to happen when storing it in the refrigerator or in a cold winter pantry.
-But why does it go cloudy in colder temperatures?

 Think of it a little like coconut oil; it solidifies into a waxy substance when kept in the refrigerator or a cold pantry.
 It then begins to melt once heated or brought to a slightly warmer room temperature.
 EVOO is similar in this respect; however, it will need to be stored in frigid temperatures or below freezing to go completely solid and cloudy.

-When Is It Not Safe To Use?
+Q: When Is It NOT Safe To Use?

-Now that we know cloudy EVOO is safe to use, when is it not safe to use it?
 Generally speaking, most Texas olive oils will have a shelf life of about one year or 12 months.
 Some foodies mark their bottles with the date they opened them and aim to use them up within 2-4 months to ensure ultimate freshness.